 In the first installment of this series, I introduced this series where I will cover the core principles behind Terrific Parenting.

-I will explain how you can build optimism, nurture responsibility in your home and eliminate negative patters.
+I will explain how you can build optimism, nurture responsibility in your home and eliminate negative patterns.

-The first principles we discussed was the principle of clarity.
+The first principle we discussed was the principle of clarity.
 If you missed it, click here: Principle One.

 For now, let’s get rolling on what’s next.